AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 #### Implementation

-The Create Team feature allows users to form teams by selecting multiple persons from the address book and associating them with a hackathon.
+The Create Team feature allows users to form teams by selecting multiple persons from Mate and associating them with a hackathon.
 This feature is implemented through the `CreateTeamCommand` class and its associated parser `CreateTeamCommandParser`.

 **Key Components:**